 For those who would like to lose a couple of pounds, perhaps this sounds tempting, but if you’re already a thin person the purpose is not to disappear.

-An application that helped me a lot is cron-o-meter, and like this one there are other apps that can help you a lot on this lifestyle.
+An application that helped me a lot is Cron-o-meter, and like this one there are other apps that can help you a lot with this lifestyle.